ddev/ddev/docs/users/performance.md

 ### macOS-specific NFS debugging

+* Please temporarily disable any firewall or VPN.
 * Use `showmount -e` to find out what is exported via NFS.
 If you don't see a parent of your project directory in there, then NFS can't work.
 * If nothing is showing, use `nfsd checkexports` and read carefully for errors
 * Use `ps -ef | grep nfsd` to make sure nfsd is running